 Palma de Mallorca, the capital of this island, is a fantastic city with many attractions, from churches and museums to shops and great restaurants.
 We recommended visiting the Gothic cathedral near the port, the royal palace La Almudaina, which was built by the Moors in the oldest part of the city, and the 13th-century castle Castillo de Bellver.

 Palma is a bustling city and if you love to shop and eat well you’re in the right place.
 On a balmy summer night, countless bars and cafés offer local delicacies and fantastic Spanish wines in Palma’s generous squares and charming alleyways.

-Palma is not to be missed and mooring here is a breeze: the harbour is generous and welcoming, with great facilities and service.
+Palma is not to be missed and mooring here is a breeze: the harbor is generous and welcoming, with great facilities and service.